mohammadzaid07/AI-Mental-Fitness-Tracker/README.md

+I have done this project as a part of my Internship with IBM Skillsbuild and Edunet Foundation.

 PROJECT  OVERVIEW

 The AI Mental Fitness Tracker project aims to develop a machine learning-based system that monitors and enhances users' mental well-being.